 Brachial neuritis could have a very wide range of etiologies.
 More common causes that have been reported in the literature include infection, whether bacterial, parasitic, or viral; Coxsackie B virus; mumps; variola major and minor; HIV; and parvovirus B19.

-Other conditions that predispose patients to develop brachial neuritis are exposure to surgery, anesthesia, hereditary factors, rheumatic diseases such as connective tissue disorders (i.e., Ehlers-Danlos Syndrome), systemic lupus erythematosus, temporal arteritis, and polyarteritis nodosa.
+Other conditions that predispose patients to developing brachial neuritis are exposure to surgery, anesthesia, hereditary factors, rheumatic diseases such as connective tissue disorders (i.e., Ehlers-Danlos syndrome), systemic lupus erythematosus, temporal arteritis, and polyarteritis nodosa.
 Trauma to the shoulder girdle and stressful exercise are other determining factors.